How Do I Prepare For A First Meeting With A Lawyer?

 The vast majority of family law settlements are reached by consent orders in the Family Court, either after negotiation and a Consent Application has been filed, or by Consent Orders made after one party has filed an Application for Final Orders that the other party has responded to.
 Sometimes the agreement can be entered into by a Binding Financial Agreement under the relevant family law legislation, either the Family Law Act or Family Court Act.

 At Bowen Buchbinder Vilensky we prefer to advise a client from the early stages of dispute when there is still a good chance of getting to an agreement.
-A comprehensive assessment of your dispute will take up to 45 minutes of legal time that will be charged at our flat rate one off appointment fee of $440 including GST.
-If your matter requires more detailed attention than that or you would like assistance with the preparation of the court documents and negotiations with the other party, a fixed fee can be determined for that work and provided to you, which is an offer by us to complete a certain scope of work for you at a fixed cost.
+A comprehensive assessment of your dispute will take up to 45 minutes of legal time that will be charged at our flat rate one off appointment price of $440 including GST.
+If your matter requires more detailed attention than that or you would like assistance with the preparation of the court documents and negotiations with the other party, a fixed price can be determined for that work and provided to you, which is an offer by us to complete a certain scope of work for you at a fixed cost.

 How Can I Keep My Legal Costs Down?

 Where there is a dispute about financial contributions to a marriage or de facto relationship, financial records are key.
 Vital records can include bank statements, tax returns, business and property records, and other documents that any couple will accumulate over the years.
 The first port of call to extract relevant documents is your accountant, where documents can usually be obtained in electronic form.
 The obligation on parties and their lawyers to give “disclosure of documents” can result in high costs, for not much advance in your case.
 To assist in keeping your legal costs down you should follow the instructions given to you about disclosure of documents carefully.
-At Bowen Buchbinder Vilensky we take steps to minimise costs and in appropriate cases save fees in the law office by outsourcing to confidential agents who can organise and collate extensive documentation to the standard required in litigation.
+At Bowen Buchbinder Vilensky we take steps to minimise costs and in appropriate cases save costs in the law office by outsourcing to confidential agents who can organise and collate extensive documentation to the standard required in litigation.

 Can I Refuse To Go To The Family Court?